Programs for ADHD

 There is no one-size-fits-all treatment when it comes to ADHD, but it is treatable through the right programs.
 Typical ADHD treatment options includes a combination of medications as well as group therapy and cognitive behavioral therapy (CBT).
 Therapy can help patients gain skills to manage and cope with their condition.

 At The Phoenix Recovery Center, we offer mental health services and specifically treat those suffering from ADHD.
-Our services include a PHP Day program, Intensive Outpatient program and general outpatient program.
-Furthermore, The Phoenix Recovery Center provides support for patients in finding the right residential care with one of our community partners.
+Our services include a Residential Program, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 In addition, the staff at The Phoenix Recovery Center is passionate about total behavioral health in overcoming addiction.
 They deeply care about each person who they work with.
 Often our alumni comment on the profound impact of our staff members in encouraging them on their path to living a fulfilling life.
 Those who come to The Phoenix Recovery Center can realize a rebirth of their own dreams as they achieve their own sobriety and much, much more.
 And that makes all the difference.